 If you don’t have these meetings already in place, I strongly recommend them.
-Make them regular, structured, and with a clearly outlined agenda.
+Make them regular, structured, with a clearly outlined agenda using secure board management software to collaborate more effectively.
 If you need to raise an urgent issue with little time for meetings, make sure that your brief inspires next steps, which you can recommend at the end of your briefing document — be it a call, a series of tickets or anything else that can kickstart remediation.

 What to Do if the Answer Is “No”